justinccdev/jekyll-now/about.md

 elsewhere.
 * AI and machine learning.
 * Open Linked Data, RDF, SPARQL, ontologies and other aspects of knowledge bases.
-* Increased digitization of science.
+* Increased digitization of science, particularly the life sciences.
 This encompasses initiatives such as
   * Making data FAIR (Findable, Accessible, Interoperable and Reuseable)
   * Standardized workflow languages that can capture the scientific process and improve reproducibility of scientific results